 - learning about schizophrenia

-- making certain healthful lifestyle choices, such as eating a balanced diet, exercising, and maintaining a sleep schedule
+- maintaining certain lifestyle habits, such as eating a balanced diet, exercising, and following a sleep schedule

-- managing stress through meditation, exercise, and yoga
+- managing stress through strategies such as meditation, exercise, and yoga

 - seeking help from family and friends

-Although there are similarities between bipolar disorder and schizophrenia, there are also key differences, particularly relating to symptom severity and treatment.
+Although bipolar disorder and schizophrenia have similarities, they also have key differences, especially when it comes to symptom severity and treatment.

-People with bipolar disorder generally alternate between periods of low and high moods, while people with schizophrenia typically lose touch with reality as they experience hallucinations and delusions.
+People with bipolar disorder generally alternate between periods of high and low moods, while people with schizophrenia typically lose touch with reality as they experience hallucinations and delusions.

-With treatment, a person who has either condition can manage their symptoms and reduce the impact that it has on their life.
+With treatment, a person who has either condition can manage their symptoms and reduce the condition’s impact on their life.

 Bipolar disorder is typically more manageable after a person receives appropriate treatment.
-Schizophrenia is more challenging to treat, and people who have it tend to require greater support.
+Schizophrenia is more challenging to treat, and people who have it tend to need greater support.